AnyChart/docs.anychart.com/Axes_Grid_Scales_Trends_etc/Text_Markers.md

 <a name="overview"/>
 ## Overview

-TExt Markers are useful when you want to place custom texts or description with or instead of axes values labels.
+Text Markers are useful when you want to place custom texts or description with or instead of axes values labels.

 You can add text markers to any place of a chart.